borregaio/special-system/README.md

       ```

 4. **Media Queries for Responsiveness:**
-   - Implement media queries to ensure the website is responsive on tablets and mobile phones.
+   - Implemented media queries to ensure the website is responsive on tablets and mobile phones.

       ```css
          /* Tablet Styles */